Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

 infoBlockFirst:
   - altText: Financial Modeling Software - Automate Spreadsheet Modeling Analysis
     benefitsList:
-      - text: Analyze data in real time in a self-service mode
-      - text: Visualize the impact of important cells with Sensitivity analysis
+      - text: Visualize the impact of important cells
-      - text: Answer ‘what-if’ questions with Scenario & Waterfall analysis
+      - text: Answer ‘what-if’ questions and compare scenarios
+      - text: Visualize the drivers that change between scenarios
-      - text: Manage risk with Monte Carlo simulations
+      - text: 'Manage risk, run simulations and create forecasts '
+      - text: >-
-      - text: View data from different angles with customizable Pivots
+          Slice and dice your data with customizable Pivots without additional data preparation
-    descr: >-
+      - text: >-
-      Automate routine analytical tasks and, in minutes, carry out analyses that used to take hours or days to prepare.
-You don’t need to worry about deleting or changing your collaborators’ work or exporting data every time there is a change in the model.
+          Share the results of your analysis with stakeholders via interactive dashboards, shielding them from sensitive or unnecessary information
+    descr: "**Automate and carry out, in minutes, analyses that skilled professionals prepare in hours or days,** without accidentally changing your collaborators’ work or transferring data among multiple tools.\r<br><br>**Empower collaborators to contribute their own analyses in self-service mode,** without long manual setups and in the same environment where you carry out calculations and create visualizations."
     files:
       - alt: Financial Modeling Software - Compare Scenarios in Financial Models
         descr: >-
-          Compare scenarios with Visyond and gain valuable insights in just a few clicks!
+          Create and visually compare scenarios (i.e. Budget vs. Actual) on the fly, during meetings or presentations without depending on experts.
         file: /img/2019-02 Scenario Analysis.png
         link: ''
-        title: COMPARE SCENARIOS IN REAL TIME
+        title: Answer ‘What-if’ questions anywhere in real time
       - alt: >-
           Financial Modeling Software - Set up Impact (Tornado) Analysis in Financial Model